SIDS: Differential diagnosis

 For example, an infant with MCAD deficiency might die by "classical SIDS" if found swaddled and prone, with its head covered, in an overheated room where parents were smoking.
 Genes indicating susceptibility to MCAD and Long QT syndrome do not protect an infant from dying of classical SIDS.
 Therefore, the presence of a susceptibility gene, such as for MCAD, means the infant might have died either from SIDS or from MCAD deficiency.
 It is currently impossible for a pathologist to distinguish between them.

-A 2010 study looked at 554 autopsies of infants in North Carolina that listed SIDS as the cause of death, and suggested that many of these deaths may have been due to accidental suffocation.
+A 2010 study looked at 554 autopsies of infants in North Carolina that listed SIDS as the cause of death and suggested that many of these deaths may have been due to accidental suffocation.
 The study found that 69% of autopsies listed other possible risk factors that could have led to death, such as unsafe bedding or sleeping with adults.

 Several instances of infanticide have been uncovered in which the diagnosis was originally SIDS.
-The estimate of the percentage of SIDS deaths that are actually infanticide varies from less than 1% to up to 5% of cases.
+Since an autopsy is often unable to determine whether asphyxiation is caused intentionally, medical practitioners rely on patient and family history and evidence of prior abuse to identify cases of infanticide.
+Some estimates in the 1980s and 1990s placed the potential rate of SIDS deaths caused by maltreatment around 10% and as high as 40%, but data from interventions such as the Safe to Sleep campaign suggest that these figures were substantially inflated.
+In 2006, the American Academy of Pediatrics estimated that between 1% and 5% of SIDS cases were potentially attributable to undiagnosed infanticide.

 Some have underestimated the risk of two SIDS deaths occurring in the same family; the Royal Statistical Society issued a media release refuting expert testimony in one UK case, in which the conviction was subsequently overturned.

 Prevention

-A number of measures have been found to be effective in preventing SIDS, including changing the sleeping position to supine, breastfeeding, limiting soft bedding, immunizing the infant and using pacifiers.
-The use of electronic monitors has not been found to be useful as a preventative strategy.
+Several measures are effective in preventing SIDS, including changing the sleeping position to supine, breastfeeding, limiting soft bedding, immunizing the infant, and using pacifiers.
+The use of electronic monitors is not useful as a preventative strategy.
 The effect that fans might have on the risk of SIDS has not been studied well enough to make any recommendation about them.
 Evidence regarding swaddling is unclear regarding SIDS.
 A 2016 review found tentative evidence that swaddling increases the risk of SIDS, especially among babies placed on their bellies or sides while sleeping.

 Measures not shown to be useful include positioning devices and baby monitors.
 In the United States, companies that sell the monitors do not have FDA approval for them as medical devices.